 Hailing from Albury, NSW and now based in Melbourne, The Northern Folk are a collective of ten musical ambitionists spreading their unique brand of folk/pop/stomp/rock into the roots of small towns and big cities alike.
 Combining two powerful vocalists, roaring horns, bashful bass and addictive percussion, their big, diverse sound proves flexible both on stage and on record and is continuing to earn them a following wherever they travel.

-Coming together in late 2012 as a merger of earlier projects, this young band of hopefuls first began to make their name in and around their hometown of Albury, releasing a self-titled debut LP in 2015 with a festival-style launch on the banks of the Murray River.
-For years The Northern Folk were regulars at local venues and community events, notably at the Albury Entertainment Centre in aid of charity in 2016.
-Thanks to the continuing support of Albury’s audiences, the band were able to launch themselves into music festivals throughout south-eastern Australia, appearing at Illawarra Folk, Bendigo Blues and Roots, Swagger, Kangaroo Valley, Candelo Village, Cool Summer, Folk Rhythm & Life, Happy Wanderer, Yackandandah Folk, Dorrigo, Healesville and many more.
-The Northern Folk’s energy and spectacle has always left a big impression at these festivals, and from that wave of momentum they released their second LP ‘Stumble On Home’ in 2016.
+With seven members having attended the same high school, this young band of hopefuls came together in late 2012 and began to make their name in and around their hometown of Albury, releasing a self-titled debut LP in 2015.
+For years The Northern Folk have been regulars at local venues and community events, notably at the Albury Entertainment Centre in aid of charity in 2016, and at the debut By The Banks Music Festival in 2017 which members of the band directed.
+Thanks to the continuing support of Albury’s audiences, the band were able to launch themselves into music festivals throughout south-eastern Australia, having now appeared at Woodford Folk 2017/18, Bendigo Blues and Roots, Illawarra Folk, Swagger Music, Yackandandah Folk, Cobargo Folk, Cool Summer, Happy Wanderer, Kangaroo Valley, Folk Rhythm & Life, Candelo Village, Dorrigo, Healesville and many more.
+The Northern Folk’s energy and spectacle, described as “madcap exuberance” by Beat Magazine, has always left a big impression at these festivals, and from that wave of momentum they released their second LP ‘Stumble On Home’ in 2016.
 Recorded at Sing Sing Studios with acclaimed producer Adam Rhodes (The Cat Empire, Paul Kelly, Angus Stone), it reached #27 on the iTunes Australia album charts, thanks to its colourful arrangements and increasingly varied styles.

 “The eleven-piece outfit deliver indie pop and alt-country mash-ups full of charismatic charm and energy that seem to lift them high above the stratosphere and beyond.”– Speaker TV